maxlaverse/kubernetes-cli-plugin/README.md

 The arguments to the `withKubeConfig` step are:
 * `credentialsId` - the Jenkins identifier of the credentials to use.
-* `caCertificate` - an optional base64-encoded certificate to check the Kubernetes api server's against
+* `caCertificate` - an optional base64-encoded certificate to check the Kubernetes api server's against.
+If you don't specify one, the CA verification will be skipped.
 * `serverUrl` - the url of the api server

 Example: